 Early in 1902, at the urging of a small group of local women who saw the need for a public library, a project was launched for the establishment of the Greenwich Free library.
 Greenwich was not without a library through the earlier years.
 There was a public, though not free, library in Greenwich as early as 1833.
 It was a modest venture on a very small scale and has left little record of its history.
 The Greenwich Academy, a private school founded in the late l830’s slowly accumulated a library which for a small fee was available to the general public.
 The Turner house on Main street was purchased, a charter was applied for, trustees were elected, an auxiliary was organized, and nearly $2000 of the $3800 purchase price of the building was raised.
 By 1939 the library had outgrown its quarters.
 The Thompson house on Main St. was purchased in 1944 for $5000 and the library moved in on September 1 of that year.

 A need for expansion became apparent and began in February of 2002.
-Since the completion of the library expansion from 3,340 to 5,540 square
+At completion of the library expansion from 3,340 to 5,540 square